Fear of Flying (album): Awards and nominations

+Listings

 Commercial performance

 In the United States, Fear of Flying debuted and peaked at number 15 on the Billboard 200 and at number seven on the Top R&B/Hip-Hop Albums chart with first-week sales of 72,000 copies sold.
 In its second and third week, the album sold an estimated 42,784 and 33,907 copies, respectively.
 Thirteen weeks after its release, the album sat at number 109 on the Billboard 200.
 During its chart run, Fear of Flying remained on the Billboard 200 for a total of 52 consecutive weeks.
 Towards the end of 2000, Billboard ranked the album as the 144th best-selling album in the US, while at the end of 2001 it was ranked as the 178th best-selling album.
 On June 8, 2000, the album was certified gold by the Recording Industry Association of America (RIAA) denoting shipments in excess of 500,000 copies.
 While on March 28, 2001, the album was certified platinum by the RIAA.
 By May 2003, the album had sold 1.2 million copies in the United States alone, according to Nielsen SoundScan.